5 Things to Consider If You Want to Buy NEO

 When you purchase with a broker, you are not actually buying NEO the cryptocurrency, you are entering into a ‘Contract for Difference’ or CFD, which gives you hassle-free exposure to NEO price movements.

 Network fees vary but you will rarely if ever, pay NEO to send NEO.
-Most user interactions with the NEO network and smart contracts are free as there is a system fee discount of 10 GAS for each transaction.
+Most user interactions with the NEO network and smart contracts are free as there is a system fee discount of 10 GAS tokens for each transaction.

 NEO has designed the network to be affordable to use to encourage users.
 For businesses, Neo smart contracts cost certain system fees and these are collected and distributed to all NEO holders.